Asthma information by Ray Sahelian, M.D. Asthma Treatment - Natural Options

 Again, the research in this area is still scant, and I will update this page as

 more information becomes available.
-If you plan to take supplements, discuss
+If you plan to take supplements for asthma, discuss

 with your doctor, and learn as much about each one before you take them.